 Instructions

-- Stir in boiling water, vanilla bean or vanilla, sugar, lemon juice, and raspberries.
+- Stir in 1/2 cup boiling water, 1 teaspoon vanilla extract or one vanilla bean, 1/4 cup cane sugar, 1 tablespoon lemon juice, and 1 1/4 cup fresh raspberries.

-- Turn down the heat to low and boil for 5 minutes.
+- Bring the berry mixture to a boil over medium heat.
+Turn down the heat to low and boil for 5 minutes.

-- Pour mixture into a Vitamix or food processor and blend until smooth.
+- Pour the mixture into a Vitamix or food processor and blend until smooth.
+This will blend the raspberry seeds so there are no crunchy bits in the mousse.

-- Pour the whipping cream into a large mixing bowl and beat with an electric mixer until stiff peaks form.
+- Pour 2 cups heavy cream into a large mixing bowl and beat with an electric mixer until stiff peaks form.
+This can take a few minutes.

-- Fold in the raspberry mixture and allow to cool in the refrigerator for at least 1 hour.
+- Gently fold in the raspberry mixture into the whipped cream and allow it to cool in the refrigerator for at least 1 hour.

 Video